esmf-org/esmf/doc/index.rst

 :download:`StaggerLoc <StaggerLoc.rst>`          Specify the position for data in a Grid cell
-:download:`TypeKind <TypeKind.rst>`              Specify the type and kind of data :download:`UnmappedAction <UnmappedAction.rst>`  Specify which action to take with respect to unmapped destination points
+:download:`TypeKind <TypeKind.rst>`              Specify the type and kind of data :download:`UnmappedAction <UnmappedAction.rst>`  Specify which action to take with respect to unmapped destination points :download:`PoleMethod <PoleMethod.rst>`              Specify  which type of artificial pole to construct on the source Grid for regridding
 ===============================================  ==============================